Fullyverified/ASCII_PathTracer/README.md

+Edit: This has been replaced by my C++ Path Tracer

 I'm trying to make a Pathtracer in Java.
 Nothing that hasn't been done before :)
 Global Illuminiation and Bounding Volume Heirarchys (BVH) are now implemented!